julialyxyz/julesade/assignment 1/README.md

-assignment 1 for python course
+Assignment 1 for python course

 Topics:
 * Syntax and variables